Intermunicipal Archives of Buskerud, Vestfold and Telemark

 The Intermunicipal Archives of Buskerud, Vestfold and Telemark (Interkommunalt arkiv for Buskerud, Vestfold og Telemark IKS), commonly abbreviated IKA Kongsberg, is an archives institution situated in Kongsberg, Norway.
-Organized as an intermunicipal company, the agency acts as the municipal archives for 67 municipalities in Buskerud, Telemark and Vestfold, as well as for Buskerud County Municipality and Telemark County Municipality.
+Organized as an intermunicipal company, the agency acts as the municipal archives for 67 municipalities in Buskerud, Telemark and Vestfold counties, as well as for Buskerud County Municipality and Telemark County Municipality.

-IKA Kongsberg is located at Frogs vei 48, in a 3600 m2 complex situated next to the Regional State Archives in Kongsberg.
+IKA Kongsberg is located at Frogs vei 48, in a 3600 m2 complex situated next to the National Archives of Norway in Kongsberg.
 This allows them to share a reading room and conservation facilities.
 IKA Kongsberg has capacity for 33 shelf-kilometers of material.